cheqd/product-docs/guides/anoncreds/revocation-registry-definition.md

 _If "**resourceType=anonCredsRevocRegDef**" then **append "issuerId"** to the beginning of the Response Format for the resource presented_
 {% endhint %}

-### create Revocation Registry Definition transaction
+### Create Revocation Registry Definition transaction

 To create a Revocation Registry Definition on cheqd, you should follow the [tutorials for creating a DID-Linked Resource here](../../tutorials/did-linked-resources/), and pass the relevant JSON file for the object in the transaction.